Álvaro Barreal: Santos

 On 6 February 2025, Santos announced the signing of Barreal on a one-year loan deal, with a buyout clause.
 After nursing an injury, he made his club debut seventeen days later, replacing Yeferson Soteldo late into a 3–0 away win over Inter de Limeira.

+Barreal scored nine goals for Peixe in the 2025 Série A, being the club's top scorer in the competition.
+On 17 December 2025, FC Cincinnati announced his permanent transfer to the club, after certain conditions over an obligatory purchase were met.

 International career

 Barreal represented the Argentina U20s at the 2018 COTIF Tournament in Spain.
 He scored two goals in five games, as Argentina won the tournament.

 Scouts from the Argentina senior national team visited two FC Cincinnati games in 2023 to assess him for a potential call up to the senior team.